cardano-foundation/CIPs/CIP-XXXX/CIP-XXXX.md

 #### The role of the wallet

-Relying on wallet's for transaction construction and submission has precedent from the approach of [CIP-62?](https://github.com/cardano-foundation/CIPs/pull/296).
+Relying on wallets for transaction construction and submission has precedent from the approach of [CIP-62?](https://github.com/cardano-foundation/CIPs/pull/296).
 This abstracts clients from the need to manage core wallet functionality such as UTxO handling.